-The internal memory data is maintained also during power failure.
-The data can be transferred to a computer, printed out, and analysed via Breas software products.
+The log data is maintained when device is powered off or in case of power failure.
+When logs are filled up, the oldest data will be discarded.
+The data can be transferred to a computer, printed out, and analyzed via Breas software products, see 5.10 Transferring Data between the Ventilator and a PC, page 56.